The Opposite of A.I.

 We spend our days, and sometimes nights, asking questions, deliberating the answers, collaborating, negotiating, making decisions, crying in the bathroom, managing people, managing each other, and trying to figure out who to eat lunch with.

 A.I. is no good at any of this stuff.
-It all requires emotional intelligence or “EQ.”
+Doing it well requires emotional intelligence or “EQ.”
 That’s the very opposite of what you get from A.I.

 A.I. can’t take any jobs we don’t give it.
 It can’t take away our ability to work with one another, to solve problems, to lead and inspire young people, to know and love one another, to see around corners, and to pick challenges to overcome that help to make the world look more like a place we want to live and work.